sjanzou/pecos/documentation/index.rst

 Advances in sensor technology have rapidly increased our ability to monitor natural and human-made physical systems.
-The challenge is to turn the resulting large volumes of data into meaningful information.
-In many cases, it is critical to process this data on a regular schedule and alert system operators when the system has changed.
+In many cases, it is critical to process the resulting large volumes of data on a regular schedule and alert system operators when the system has changed.
 Automated quality control and performance monitoring can allow system operators to quickly detect performance issues.